 Jesus teaches that it is better to pray to your Father in secret and be rewarded by Him than it is to pray in a way to be seen by men and be thought holy by them.

 Jesus teaches His disciples to pray to their Father who loves and understands them, not like the Gentiles who utter meaningless repetitions in order to manipulate their gods to get what they want.

 Jesus teaches His disciples how to pray.
 They are to pray to their Father with all due honor, seeking to accomplish His will, acknowledging their dependence on Him to meet their physical and spiritual needs.
-They are to pray for God to show them mercy in exactly the way they show mercy to others.

 Jesus warns against fasting to win the hollow rewards of man’s approval and self-righteousness.
 Instead He encourages His disciples to seek the greater reward from their Heavenly Father by fasting in secret.

 Jesus encourages His disciples to invest their treasures wisely where their value won’t be lost.
 And He tells them that their hearts will follow their treasures.

 Jesus gives a short parable about what the eye can see to emphasize the importance of spiritual awareness.
 To have a true perspective.
 If our eye is good, we see the reality and glory of His Kingdom and we will act according to our sight, and prosper.

 Jesus teaches that people cannot love both God and wealth.
 They must choose one or the other.
 We can do what God commands, which is to serve and love other people; or we can love wealth and obey what its lusts require.
 It is one or the other, it can’t be both.

 Jesus teaches His disciples to trust in God to meet their needs and not live their lives worrying.